St John the Evangelist's Church, Perry Barr

 St John the Evangelist's Church, Perry Barr is a Grade II listed parish church in the Church of England in the Perry Barr area of Birmingham, England.

 History

 The building was designed by the stonemason Robert Studholme, from Sutton Coldfield, with a single aisle nave, side vestries, and a bell tower.
 Work started in 1831.

 The church was consecrated on 6 August 1833 by Rt Revd Henry Ryder, Bishop of Lichfield and Coventry.

 The church was enlarged in 1888 with the construction of the chancel, organ chamber and vestries by J.A.
 Chatwin at a cost of £1,600.
 The builder was Collins of Tewkesbury.

 In the 1880s, two transepts were added.

 There are windows by Hardman & Co.
 (Epiphany; south transept), Pearce & Cutler (Jesus teaching; north transept; 1938), and Camm (John the Baptist; alcove behind the organ).
 The tower's clock is from 1838.

 In 1894, part of the parish was taken to form a new parish for St Paul's Church, Hamstead.

-The church functions in the catholic tradition within the Church of England.
+The church functions in the liberal Catholic tradition within the Church of England.